What Are You Looking For?

-You and your child will want a clear idea of exactly what you’re looking for in a private school even before you’ve begun the search.
-Here are some general areas to consider.
+You and your child will want a clear idea of exactly what you’re looking for in a private school before you begin the search.
+Here are some general areas you might consider.

 Has the school been approved by a recognized accrediting body?

 What’s the tuition?
 What about other costs?
-Are there general fees, how much are books, other activity fees, general student costs?
-Is financial aid available?
+Are there general fees?
+How

 Before- and After-School Programs

 Can younger children be dropped off before, or stay after, regular school hours?

 College Acceptance Rate

 How many of the school’s graduates go on to higher education?
 What’s the college counseling department like at the school?